South Carolina jumps on Texas early and never lets up on its way to the Final Four

 Boston and the South Carolina defense made life extremely difficult on second team all-American Charli Collier of Texas, who finished with just four points on 2-for-10 shooting and four rebounds.
 Audrey Warren led the Longhorns (21-10) with 13 points and five rebounds.
 Texas never found any kind of offensive rhythm as it shot just 23 percent (14 for 61) from the field and 20 percent (3 for 15) from beyond the arc.
 Nearly every shot was contested and the Gamecocks (26-4) recorded 14 blocks, including nine from Laeticia Amihere (10 points, eight rebounds).

+“We were just locked in,” Staley said.
+“We were a team that was driven to be where we are right now.
+They wanted to go to the Final Four.
+They want to win a national championship and they’re going to give it up on both sides of the ball.

+“I thought it was a pretty good defensive performance.
+But I also think Texas was a little tired.
+They gave every single thing they had in that Maryland game. … We just never let them off the hook.
+That’s the kind of approach you have to take, especially when you’re playing against a Vic Schaefer team and the performance that they had two nights ago.”

-South Carolina sprinted out of the gate to a 14-2 lead as Texas fell into a quick hole for the second consecutive round — Maryland led 9-0 before ultimately losing to the Longhorns in an upset in the Sweet 16.
+South Carolina sprinted out to a 14-2 lead as Texas fell into a quick hole for the second consecutive round — Maryland led 9-0 before ultimately losing to the Longhorns in an upset in the Sweet 16.
 Not only did the Gamecocks get off a quick start, but each of their first seven baskets came off layups — including four in a row from Saxton — as the vaunted Texas defense looked out of sorts on the interior.
 A layup before the buzzer from Texas guard Kyra Lambert helped salvage the quarter and cut the South Carolina lead to 18-7.

 A midrange jumper and a banked-in runner from Cooke pushed the lead to 22-9, but Texas finally found its footing and began defending the interior better.
 Texas guard Celeste Taylor led an 8-2 run that cut the lead to 24-17 and it looked as if the Longhorns were about to put together another come-from-behind effort.
 But the positive vibes didn’t last long.